TheFormulaCruisers/HU3-UI/src/UI_Code_Q2/README.md

 ## Deployment
+This code can be copied/downloaded onto your own computer and then run from your Python IDE.

-This code can be copied onto a USB and then be put onto a Raspberry Pi.
+Testing this code on a Raspberry Pi can be done by copying the code onto a USB and then be putting it onto a Raspberry Pi.
 Make sure Main_File_FC, MainMidWindow and BotMidWindow are in the same directory, otherwise Main_File_FC cannot use the classes in MainMidWindow and BotMidWindow.

 ## Built With
 * [Raspberry Pi](https://www.raspberrypi.org/) - The controller used